Indulging in Sweet Nothingness on Don Det Island

 After two days of doing only the bare necessities (you know like eating), the fifth and final day came along.
 It was time to get up off my lazy ass to capture a few more memories of my time on Don Det Island.

-I got stuck in a traffic jam (no cars on Don Det meant this was as bad as it got).
+And, I got stuck in a traffic jam.
+There aren’t any cars on Don Det so this was as bad as it got.

 | Reply